amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 ## [23] "businesses.id"                   "businesses.is_closed"
 ## [25] "businesses.location"
 ```
+<BR><BR>
 Obviously, the terms <b>food</b> and <b>San Francisco</b> are way too vague, but you get the idea.
 Next we'll search by geo-spatial coordinates.
+<BR><BR>
 ** Searching by Geo-Spatial Coordinates**

 This is very close to what we did above except we specify the location down to the latitude and longitude of the desired area.
-How about three bars by Montgomery and Market Streets in San Francisco:
+How about 3 bars by Montgomery and Market Streets in San Francisco:

 ```r
 yelpURL <- paste0("http://api.yelp.com/v2/search/?limit=3&ll=37.788022,-122.399797&term=bar")